hd1047/Labs/README.md

 # Labs
-Some labs have been done
+Some labs have been done.

 This folder contains some labs being finished in the Machine Learning course.